Growers FAQs

 That decision will be based on your current crop rotation, rainfall, and which one works best in your area.
 Winter canola is most common in the lower rainfall, wheat-fallow regions (typically it’s planted on summer fallow) and on farms with deficit irrigation.
 Spring canola is more suited to areas of intermediate to high rainfall with three-year rotations and annual cropping systems.
 Reviewing spring and winter canola variety trial results closest to your farm can aide in decision-making, along with talking with neighbors who have raised canola.

 A target population of at least five to eight plants/ft2 is recommended for spring canola, and four to five plants/ft2 for winter canola.
-Until growers gain experience with planting canola, start with the expectation that seed mortality is about 50 percent; e.g. to get four plants/ft2 sow eight seeds/ft2 .
+Until growers gain experience with planting canola, start with the expectation that seed mortality is about 50 percent; e.g. to get four plants/ft2, plant eight seeds/ft2 .
 If seed zone water is ideal and the weather outlook is favorable, mortality can be much less.
 Seed size can vary widely between open-pollinated varieties and hybrids and even from year to year so it is important to factor in thousand seed weight (TSW) when calculating seeding rate.
 The TSW is printed on every bag of commercial canola seed.
 Typical seeding rates are three to six lbs/acre.
 The Production Strategies page has more specifics on plant population.

 Growing Canola